awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/configure-installer.md

 Default: `GreengrassV2TokenExchangeRoleAlias`

 `-ss`, `--setup-system-service`
 \(Optional\) You can set up the AWS IoT Greengrass Core software as a system service that runs when this device boots\.
 The system service name is `greengrass`\.
-For more information, see [Configure AWS IoT Greengrass as a system service](configure-greengrass-core-v2.md#configure-system-service)\.
+For more information, see [Configure the Greengrass nucleus as a system service](configure-greengrass-core-v2.md#configure-system-service)\.
-This argument requires that the systemd init system is available on the device\.
+On Linux operating systems, this argument requires that the systemd init system is available on the device\.
 Default: `false`

 `-u`, `--component-default-user`
-\(Optional\) The name or ID of the system user and group that the AWS IoT Greengrass Core software uses to run components\.
+The name or ID of the user that the AWS IoT Greengrass Core software uses to run components\.
+For example, you can specify **ggc\_user**\.
+This value is required when you run the installer on Windows operating systems\.
+On Linux operating systems, you can also optionally specify the group\.
 Specify the user and group separated by a colon\.
-The group is optional\.
-For example, you can specify **ggc\_user:ggc\_group** or **ggc\_user**\.
+For example, **ggc\_user:ggc\_group**\.

+The following additional considerations apply for Linux operating systems:
-+ If you run as root, this defaults to the user and group that the configuration file defines\.
-If the configuration file doesn't define a user and group, this defaults to `ggc_user:ggc_group`\.
++ If you run as root, the default component user is the user that is defined in the configuration file\.
+If the configuration file doesn't define a user, this defaults to `ggc_user:ggc_group`\.
 If `ggc_user` or `ggc_group` don't exist, the software creates them\.
 + If you run as a non\-root user, the AWS IoT Greengrass Core software uses that user to run components\.
 + If you don't specify a group, the AWS IoT Greengrass Core software uses the primary group of the system user\.
-For more information, see [Configure the user and group that run components](configure-greengrass-core-v2.md#configure-component-user)\.
+For more information, see [Configure the user that runs components](configure-greengrass-core-v2.md#configure-component-user)\.

 `-d`, `--deploy-dev-tools`
 \(Optional\) You can download and deploy the [Greengrass CLI](greengrass-cli-component.md) component to this core device\.
 You can use this tool to develop and debug components on this core device\.
-The local development tools are intended for use only in development environments\.
-Don't specify this option on production devices\.
+<a name="local-dev-tools-production-environment-warning"></a>We recommend that you use this component in only development environments, not production environments\.
+This component provides access to information and operations that you typically won't need in a production environment\.
+Follow the principle of least privilege by deploying this component to only core devices where you need it\.
 You must specify `--provision true` to apply this argument\.
 Default: `false`